adamclouder/MagicMirror/README.md

 ## Community

-The community around the MagicMirror² is constantly growing.
+The community around the MagicMirror is constantly growing.
 We even have a [forum](https://forum.magicmirror.builders) now where you can share your ideas, ask questions, help others and get inspired by other builders.
 We would love to see you there!

 ## Contributing Guidelines